 My name is Jibran (Pronounced Jib-ron) Qazi and I’m the founder of Hunter Canada.
-I’m a Vancouver based SEO consultant who specializes in helping startups achieve real growth.
+I’m a Vancouver based SEO consultant who specializes in helping tech companies achieve real growth.

-Are you part of a startup that is looking to grow at a much faster rate?
+Are you part of a tech based organization that is looking to grow at a much faster rate?

 When it comes to customer or user acquisition for startups, almost everyone runs to PPC (Pay Per Click) or banner ads (Paid Ads).

 There is nothing wrong with these services but when you compare them to SEO (Especially the long term benefits), the latter is far superior.
 Also SEO isn’t something complicated as it all boils down to 4 simple steps.

 Here are the 6 main types of startups or companies that should look into SEO for growth:

 1. The One Trick Pony